Streams and Graphs of Dynamical Systems: Closing : the prolongational relation and the non-wandering set .

-In this final subsection we discuss in some detail the graph of some special class of unimodal maps.
-While doing so, we sharpen the main result in~\cite{DLY20} in the context of the non-wandering relation. \begin{definition} A continuous map $f:[0,1]\to[0,1]$ is {\bf unimodal} if there exist a unique point $c\in(0,1)$ such that $f$ is monotonically increasing (resp. decreasing) in $[0,c]$ and monotonically decreasing (resp. increasing) in $[c,1]$.
-Point $c$ is called the {\bf critical point} of $f$.
-We say that an attracting periodic orbit $\gamma$ of $f$ is {\bf non-topological} if $c$ is not in the basin of attraction of $\gamma$.
-We say that $f$ is {\bf T-unimodal} if $f$ has no non-wandering intervals and no non-topological attracting periodic orbits. \end{definition} The theorem below summarizes the most relevant well-known results on invariant sets of unimodal maps. \begin{thmB}[Gukenheimer, 1979~\cite{Guc79}, Jonker and Rand, 1980~\cite{JR80}] Let $f$ be a unimodal map with critical point $c$.
+In this final subsection we discuss in some detail the graph of some special classes of unimodal maps.
+While doing so, we sharpen the main result in~\cite{DLY20} in the context of the prolongational relation. \begin{definition} A continuous map $f:[a,b]\to[a,b]$ is {\em unimodal} if there exists a unique point $c\in(a,b)$ such that $f$ is monotonically increasing (resp. decreasing) in $[a,c]$ and monotonically decreasing (resp. increasing) in $[c,b]$.
+Point $c$ is called the {\em critical point} of $f$.
+We say that an attracting periodic orbit $\gamma$ of $f$ is {\em non-topological} if $c$ is not in the basin of attraction of $\gamma$. \black We say that an interval $J\subset[a,b]$ is a {\em wandering interval} if $f^m(J)\cap f^n(J)=\emptyset$ for every $n>m\geq0$ and $f^n(J)$ does not lie in the basin of a periodic orbit. \black We say that $f$ is {\em T-unimodal} if $f$ has no wandering intervals and no non-topological attracting periodic orbits. \end{definition} \black The ``T'' in {\em T-unimodal} alludes to the fact that the graph of all these unimodal maps is a tower (see Definition~\ref{def:tower}).
+T-unimodal maps include the tent map family~\cite{ADL23} as well as every S-unimodal map~\cite{DLY20,DL22}.
+See Example~5.5 in~\cite{ADL23} for an example of a non-trivial T-unimodal map that is not topologically conjugate neither to a tent map neither to a S-unimodal map. \black

+The theorem below summarizes the most relevant well-known results on invariant sets of unimodal maps. \begin{theoremX}[Gukenheimer, 1979~\cite{Guc79}, Jonker and Rand, 1980~\cite{JR80}] Let $f$ be a unimodal map with critical point $c$.

 The repellors of $f$ can be only of the following two types: \begin{enumerate} \item a periodic orbit; \item a Cantor set on which $f$ acts as a subshift of finite type with a dense orbit. \end{enumerate}